 Whenever I think of Montreal, I think of the 1976 Olympics when Stephen Holland was tipped to bring gold home to Australia in the 1500m freestyle event.
 The nation ground to a stop for the race and when Holland placed third, there was a collective gasp of disbelief.
 Funny the memories you dredge up when you arrive in a new city.

 After dropping off our hire car at the airport, we taxied into Old Montreal where I had booked an apartment so that we could spread out, veg out and take it easy for 3 days.
 When the taxi driver told us that the trip would be longer than usual because Barack Obama was in town to deliver a speech in about an hour in a building close to our apartment, I perked up.
 The crowds near our apartment were large and growing as Canadians secured prime spots to view Obama; police security was intense.
-We didn’t see Obama but heard that tickets to his presentation had sold out in 15 minutes.
-Incredible.
+We didn’t see Obama but heard that tickets to his presentation had sold out in just 15 minutes.